sandygoat/CPSC455/README.md

 ==============================================================
 Description on how tech from Units 1-5 are used in the project.
 See rubric item #2 for a sense of what we’re looking for in this description.
 [2-3 sentences each]
+Description of usage explains in-depth how the technology has made the app better.
+Possibly a mention of how it compares to other similar tech.
+Documentation demonstrates a solid understanding of the tech learned throughout the term, and its purpose in creating a production-level full-stack web application.

 Description of ‘Above and Beyond’ functionality.
 Please give a clear description and in-depth explanation of how you went above and beyond the requirements of the course.
 This will help us awards marks for rubric item #4.

+Project goes beyond the basic requirements by incorporating one to a few “extra” requirements.
+Some examples could be: Fully responsive, fully accessible, uses external APIs, implements a complex algorithm, utilizes ML/AI, did research for UX, supports multiple languages and/or timezones, uses location services, integrates with social media.

 Description of Next Steps.
 What would you do next to further improve the app, or add additional relevant functionality?
 You may want to reference your in-progress or incomplete goals in this section.
 [2-3 sentences]
+Documentation clearly describes specific, relevant goals that would continue to improve upon the functionality or usability of the app.
+It is clear how this would be incorporated into the existing app.

 List of contributions.
 Highlight areas where each team member contributed significantly.
-[2-3 sentences per team member]
+[2-3 sentences per team member] It is very clear which team member worked on which parts of the application.
+The documentation describes at least one area/issue/technology where each team member took a substantial leadership role, and that team member’s contribution is reflected in the project.